2022 Hunga Tonga–Hunga Haʻapai eruption and tsunami: Elsewhere

 In Fiji, the eruption triggered waves in Vanua Balavu, Kadavu, Gau and Taveuni.
 In the village of Moce, Lau Islands, the tsunami severely damaged some homes on the beaches and debris was strewn across the village and boats were dragged inland.
 One elderly woman in Moce died of exhaustion while returning to a village she had evacuated during the tsunami.
 There was sizeable damage to schools, infrastructure as well as fishing boats in the islands.

-Atmospheric Lamb waves were recorded by 50 barographs around the world.
-This data later served as the first verification of a method for assessing the composition of volcanic gases solely from distant records.

 In Japan, two people in Itoman (Okinawa) and Amami City suffered falls while evacuating.
 A number of fishing boats in Kōchi and Mie prefectures capsized or sank.
 A total of 30 fishing vessels were lost.
 In Muroto, five small boats sank and another five were lost.
 A small ship capsized and sank in Owase.
 The tsunami also damaged fishing nets on the coast of Tokushima Prefecture.
 Land, sea and air transportation was affected; 27 domestic flights operated by Japan Airlines were cancelled due to the warnings.

 The tsunami caused serious material damage to a tour operator at Kailua-Kona, Hawaii, where 80 percent of its inventory and gear was lost.
 Major damage to retail products and the business office totaled at least US$75,000.
 Beaches and piers were flooded by the surging waves in the city.
 Canoes belonging to several clubs were damaged and strewn across the beach or on rock walls due to the waves.
 Boats were dumped inland or on piers after the waves retreated.